pedro-gaspar/pedrogaspar.eu/content/posts/2021-07-06-running-elixir.md

 * creating test/hello_test.exs
 ```

-We've just run a command `mix command options`.
+We've just run a command in the format `mix [command] [options]`.
 In this case, the command is `new` and the options are the project's name.

 You can then inspect the generated files: